 The Extended Learning Advantage: As an IT technician, you will benefit from membership in professional organizations and pursuing other professional development and training opportunities.

-What can you do with your STI degree
+What can you do with your STC degree

 Network Administrators find careers in a wide range of industries, including education, manufacturing, software publishing, finance and insurance, and computer system design.